 Students register through the LetsPick.org website, though if a class is to be offered through a music store, music camp, or other sponsoring organization, other arrangements are possible.
 Teachers typically collect payment balances and may also collect deposits or full payments, with all included in the accounting.

 The Wernick Method Office registers students, collects deposits and promptly emails the students their class materials.
 In time for the first class session, the Office emails to the teacher the student roster and an accounting of deposits and registrations received.
-Once the class has started and the accounting is approved by the teacher, the Office mails a check for collected deposits (less the Wernick Method fee and any other amounts owed to the Office) to the teacher as well as an updated roster for printing and distributing to students.
+Once the class has started and the accounting is approved by the teacher, the Office mails the teacher a check for collected deposits (less the Wernick Method fee and any other amounts owed to the Office) as well as an updated roster for printing and distributing to students.

 For each class, the Wernick Method generally takes 15% of a class’s total tuition income.
-With smaller classes, the cut is either one full tuition or 25% of income, whichever is less.
+An exception: With smaller classes, the cut is either one full tuition or 25% of income, whichever is less.
 The other exception: The WM cut for overseas classes is 10%.

-Following a teacher’s first class, Pete consults with the teacher and has the option of revoking certification.
-More typically, certification is continued.
-Following each class both Pete and the teacher are sent the student evaluation summary, and Pete reviews the student comments and indicates whatever issues need discussing, generally by email.
 The key factor in continued certification is the student evaluations viewed as a whole.
-While perfection is never expected, closely following the Wernick Method Essentials and student reports and over satisfaction are the main determinants of continued certification.
+While perfection is never expected, closely following the Wernick Method Essentials and student reports and overall satisfaction are the main determinants of continued certification.

 - What are the qualifications for a Wernick Method teacher?